 During the terrorist attacks of September 11, 2001, Waterhouse's painting "Assault at Penobscot, 28 July 1779" was hanging in the Pentagon building in Washington, D.C.
 The original painting was destroyed in the attack.
-This print depicts Captain John Welsh leading his Marines on an assault up a hill in Penobscot Bay, Maine.40% of the proceeds from this print directly benefits Marine Corps Scholarship Foundation.
+This print depicts Captain John Welsh leading his Marines on an assault up a hill in Penobscot Bay, Maine.

 The Marine Corps Scholarship Foundation is the Nation's oldest and largest provider of need-based scholarships to military children, with particular attention given to those whose parent has been killed or wounded in combat, or who have demonstrated financial need.